Sign In Forgot Password

 Mishkan Shalom offers an overflowing plate of gatherings, services and resources to help you prepare for and celebrate the Passover holiday and explore ways of Counting the Omer.
 See our full schedule and access all resources.

-SEVEN WEEKS OF THE OMER FROM PASSOVER TO SHAVUOT Join us in weekly practices of spiritual middot (qualities) to cultivate a good heart in preparation to receive the Torah on Shavuot:
+SEVEN WEEKS OF THE OMER FROM PASSOVER TO SHAVUOT.
+Join us in weekly practices of spiritual middot (qualities) to cultivate a good heart in preparation to receive the Torah on Shavuot:

 1. Hesed (Lovingkindness) 2.
-Gevurah (Discipline)
+Gevurah (Discipline) 3.
+Tiferet (Compassion) 4.
+Netzakh (Endurance)

 5. Hod (Humility) 6.
 Yesod (Connectivity/Generativity) 7.
 Malkhut (Immanence/Self-Realization)